Primitive accumulation of capital: Ongoing primitive accumulation

-"Orthodox" Marxists see primitive accumulation as a process beginning in the late Middle Ages and finishing with the rise of capitalist industry, situated entirely within the transition from the feudal mode of production to the capitalist mode of production.
-However, this can be seen as a misrepresentation of both Marx's ideas and historical reality, since feudal-type economies persist in various parts of the world, even in the 21st century.

 Marx's description of primitive accumulation may also be seen as a special case of the general principle of capitalist market expansion.
-In part, trade grows incrementally, but often the establishment of capitalist relations of production involves force and violence; transforming property relations means that assets previously owned by some people are no longer owned by them, but by other people, and making people part with their assets in this way involves coercion.
+In part, trade grows incrementally, but often the establishment of capitalist relations of production involves force and violence.
+Transforming property relations means that assets previously owned by some people are no longer owned by them but by other people, and making people part with their assets in this way involves coercion.
 This is an ongoing process of expropriation, proletarianization and urbanization.

-In his preface to Das Kapital Vol. 1, Marx compares the situations of England and Germany and points out that less developed countries also face a process of primitive accumulation.
-Marx comments that "if, however, the German reader shrugs his shoulders at the condition of the English industrial and agricultural labourers, or in optimist fashion comforts himself with the thought that in Germany things are not nearly so bad, I must plainly tell him, "De te fabula narratur! (the tale is told of you!)".
+In his preface to Das Kapital, Vol. 1, Marx compares the situations of England and Germany and points out that less developed countries also face a process of primitive accumulation.
+Marx comments that "if, however, the German reader shrugs his shoulders at the condition of the English industrial and agricultural labourers, or in optimist fashion comforts himself with the thought that in Germany things are not nearly so bad, I must plainly tell him, "De te fabula narratur! (the tale is told of you!)

-Marx was referring here to the expansion of the capitalist mode of production (not the expansion of world trade), through expropriation processes.
+Marx was referring here to the expansion of the capitalist mode of production (not the expansion of world trade) through expropriation processes.
 He continues, "Intrinsically, it is not a question of the higher or lower degree of development of the social antagonism that results from the natural laws of capitalist production.
 It is a question of these laws themselves, of these tendencies working with iron necessity towards inevitable results.
-The country that is more developed industrially only shows, to the less developed, the image of its own future."
+The country that is more developed industrially only shows to the less developed the image of its own future."